Unmind logo

 5 tips for a mentally healthy holiday season

 The year is nearly over – in just a few weeks we’ll welcome in the new year.
 But the upcoming festive season doesn’t spark joy for everyone.
-With what can feel like a whole season’s worth of events, projects and socialising condensed into such a short space of time, it’s easy to see why.
+With what can feel like a whole season’s worth of events, projects, and socializing condensed into such a short space of time, it’s easy to see why.

 If you find yourself searching for a little support over the next few weeks, this short guide may help.
 We’ve also suggested content you might find helpful if you have access to Unmind.